Ahanaf-Aziz/Ahanaf-Aziz/README.md

 - 👋 Hi, I’m @Ahanaf-Aziz
-- 👀 I’m interested in Programming , AI and ML
+- 👀 I’m interested in Competitive Programming , AI and ML
-- 🌱 I’m currently learning Programming
+- 🌱 I’m currently learning Competitive Programming
 - 💞️ I’m looking to collaborate on any projects related to AI or ML
 - 📫 How to reach me to LinkedIn, Discord